TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/Programming/Using platformio/README.md

 lib_deps = bodmer/TFT_eSPI@^2.5.43
 ````

+> [!NOTE]
+> The browser approach always finds the **latest version** of a library and adds it to your *platform.ini* file.
+Once done, this version is not automatically updated to keep your code stable.
+That's why you see version *2.5.43* in my file, whereas you might see a newer version in your *platform.ini* file if you used the browser approach.

-### Configure eTFT Library
+## Visit and Configure Library

+With most libraries, you are set with the steps outlined above.
+Some libraries (like *TFT_eSPI*) might require adjustments, though, and maybe you just would like to know where the installed library physically lives.

-Adding the *TFT_eSPI* library to your project is just the first of two steps: you need to *configure* the library so it know what your display and video controller is.
-Without this, your display remains blank.
+With *TFT_eSPI*, you need to *configure* the library so it knows your display type and video controller.
+So you need to visit the library and select the appropriate display and controller.

-Fortunately, this step is very simple: the library already knows your board and display (among hundreds of others).
-You just need to select it.
+### Visiting Library

 The library is part of your project folder.
 In the explorer-like file tree in *VSCode*, the library is always located here: `.pio\libdeps\lilygo-t-display\TFT_eSPI`.